jweissman/orsino/docs/mm.md

 - **Sleep**: Lull enemies into a magical slumber.
 All enemies suffer Asleep (Cannot take actions).<br/>
 - **Charm Person**: Charm an enemy, making them friendly towards you.
 An enemy suffers Charmed (Allegiance changed) if humanoid.<br/>
 - **Mind Melt**: Invade minds of all enemies, dealing 1d6 psychic damage and stunning them.
 Deal 1d6 psychic damage to all enemies; All enemies suffer Stunned (Cannot take actions, degrade all rolls by 2); All enemies suffer Charmed (Allegiance changed).<br/>
-- **Scream**: Let out a horrific scream.
-All enemies suffer Frightened (Degrade to hit by 2, degrade initiative by 5, degrade all rolls by 1, degrade all saves by 2).<br/>

 _Traits_<br/>